kkokotero/BohemianServer/README.md

     },
   ],
 });

+app.listen(3000, () => {
+  console.log('Listening on port 3000');
+});
 ```

 ---

+## Cache Manager with RLU Method

+The cache manager in Bohemian Server uses the **RLU** (*Recent, Least-used*) method, optimizing cache management by retaining the most recent data and removing the least used.
+This ensures optimal performance and efficient resource usage.

+---

 ## License and Contributions

 Bohemian Server is an open-source project distributed under the [MIT License](https://opensource.org/licenses/MIT).
-This license allows any developer to use, modify, and distribute the library freely, provided that the license notice is included in any copies or distributions of the software.
+This license allows any developer to use, modify, and distribute the library, as long as the license notice is maintained.

-Contributions, suggestions, and any type of feedback that help improve Bohemian Server’s quality and functionality are greatly appreciated.
-You can contribute by submitting pull requests, opening issues, or sharing your ideas with the community.
+Contributions, suggestions, and feedback are very welcome.
+You can collaborate by submitting *pull requests*, opening issues, or sharing your ideas with the community.

 ---

-Bohemian Server was born as a personal challenge to gain a deep understanding of how web servers operate in Node.js.
-With a modular, elegant, and efficient approach, this library not only simplifies the creation and configuration of servers but also adapts to the needs of projects of various scales.
-The documentation presented here aims to inspire other developers to explore, experiment, and contribute to this ever-evolving project.
+Bohemian Server emerged as a personal challenge to thoroughly understand how web servers work in Node.js.
+With a modular, elegant, and efficient approach, this library simplifies the creation and configuration of servers, adapting to projects of any scale.
+All help and feedback are welcome to continuously improve this evolving project!

-> Any help and feedback are welcome to continue improving Bohemian Server!